 Creating Multiple Producers by Cloning the Transmitter

 Earlier we mentioned that mpsc was an acronym for multiple producer, single consumer.
 Let’s put mpsc to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
-We can do so by cloning the transmitter, as shown in Listing 16-11:
+We can do so by cloning the transmitter, as shown in Listing 16-11.

 src/main.rs